-Moncler’s integrated and flexible business model is geared towards having direct control of the phases of production that add the greatest value, putting the pursuit of ever increasing quality at the heart of all its work.
+Moncler’s integrated and flexible business model is geared towards having direct control of the phases of production that add the greatest value, putting the pursuit of ever increasing quality at the heart of all its work and satisfying customer expectations.

-Eastern European countries, which are currently able to ensure quality standards that are among the highest in the world for the production of down jackets, over which the company carries out direct supervision by conducting audits designed to check aspects regarding product quality, brand protection and compliance with current laws and Moncler Code of Ethics.
+The third-party suppliers working for Moncler are mainly located in Eastern European countries, which are currently able to ensure quality standards that are among the highest in the world for the production of down jackets.

 Moncler supervises these suppliers directly by conducting audits designed to check aspects regarding product quality, brand protection and compliance with current laws, Moncler Code of Ethics (updated in 2017) and Supplier Code of Conduct (approved in 2016).

 Moncler currently uses more than 450 suppliers.